fitrianingrum/fitrianingrum.me/content/post/2020/online-tools-entity-relationship-diagram.md

 The problem with that mindset is that you will obviously miss common things, and late in the project, you have to go back to tweak or fix the design.
 You will often need to add several major tables, split tables apart, or even nearly starting over.

-It will be It will be more difficult to make changes to your systems as more users exist.
+It will be more difficult to make changes to your systems as more users exist.
 And in the end, doing maintenance is far more costly than initially creating the system.

 {{< blockquote >}}